hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 2: Create a data retrive service

 Simply, you can create a service that returns dummy data.
-We recommend that you put data files in the `tabs/src/data` folder, and put data retrive services in the `tabs/src/services` folder.
+We recommend that you put data files in the `src/data` folder and put data retrive services in the `src/services` folder.

 Here's a sample json file that contains dummy data: